 The EIS should provide sufficient information to make an independent assessment of how transport infrastructure will be affected by each phase of the project at a local and regional level.
 Similarly, sufficient information should be provided to make an independent assessment of how transport used by the project will impact on environmental values.
 In both cases, the impacts along the whole length of each affected route should be discussed and measures proposed to avoid or mitigate the impacts.

-The following details should be provided:
+Details should be provided of the:

-- results of any modelling of transport impacts - assessment methodology used, including a summary of consultation undertaken with transport authorities regarding the scope of the impact assessment and methodology to be used this will include the use of the Australian Level Crossing Assessment Model (ALCAM) to assess impacts to level crossings - base data assumptions, including an assessment of the current condition of the affected network and its performance - possible interruptions to transport operations - likelihood and nature of spills of products or hazardous materials during transport, prevention measures to be used, and the requirements for dealing with any spills.
+- results of any modelling of transport impacts - assessment methodology used, including a summary of consultation undertaken with transport authorities regarding the scope of the impact assessment and methodology to be used - base data assumptions, including an assessment of the current condition of the affected network and its performance - possible interruptions to transport operations - likelihood and nature of spills of products or hazardous materials during transport, prevention measures to be used, and the requirements for dealing with any spills.

 The EIS should assess any impacts on stock routes due to the projects activities.
 Mitigation measures should be proposed for any disruptions to movement of travelling stock on stock routes.
-This section of the EIS should also outline, and cross-reference more detailed descriptions with the EIS, the impacts of transport associated with the project on amenity, human health and ecological values as a result of dust, noise, vibration and any other environmental effects.
+This section of the EIS should also outline, and cross-reference more detailed descriptions with the EIS, the impacts of transport associated with the project on amenity, human health and ecological values as a result of dust, noise, vibration and any other environmental affects.

-The assessment of road impacts should be in accordance with the latest version of the Department of Transport and Main Road's Guidelines for Assessment of Road Impacts of Development, available from the website <<www.mainroads.qld.gov.au>.
+The assessment of road impacts should be in accordance with the latest version of the Department of Transport and Main Road's Guidelines for assessment of road impacts of development, available from the website: www.mainroads.gld.gov.au.
+In relation to road impacts, the EIS should include an assessment of impacts on: